-Did you know that not all back is a result of the same condition?
+Did you know that not all back pain is a result of the same condition?
 In fact there are many conditions that can cause lower back pain.
 Proper diagnosis of your low back condition is paramount in order to make sure you choose the correct treatment.
 A thorough examination can easily identify a bulged or herniated lumbar disc.
 The most common orthopedic tests that are used to identify lumbar disc injuries are the Seated Straight Leg Raise Test, Slumps Test and the Supine Straight Leg Raise Test.
 A positive test will cause pain in the patient’s lower back, hip and possibly radiating pain all the way down their leg to their foot (assuming the test is performed correctly).

 What is proper treatment for Lumbar Disc Injuries?

 Over the last 10 years we have been developing a low back treatment protocol that has proven to work for the vast majority of patients that suffer from lower back pain due to lumbar disc bulges, protrusions and herniation’s.
 This approach combines many disciplines that when applied alone fail to get superior results.
 We have incorporated the best from all of these therapeutic disciplines which has allowed us to achieve amazing and quick results with patients that have been suffering from chronic and acute lower back pain.
 Let’s look at what disciplines and therapies we have found to be the Gold Standard.